dotnet/docs-maui/docs/user-interface/controls/collectionview/populate-data.md

 ## Choose item appearance at runtime

-The appearance of each item in the `CollectionView` can be chosen at runtime, based on the item value, by setting the `CollectionView.ItemTemplate` property to a `DataTemplateSelector` object:
+The appearance of each item in the <xref:Microsoft.Maui.Controls.CollectionView> can be chosen at runtime, based on the item value, by setting the `CollectionView.ItemTemplate` property to a `DataTemplateSelector` object:

 ```xaml
 <ContentPage ...